holoviz/panel/doc/how_to/custom_components/esm/build.md

-# Include and Bundle external resources
+# Compile and Bundle ESM Components

 The ESM components make it possible to load external libraries from a CDN, NPM or GitHub using one of two approaches: